Take Charge of your Credit Card Debt!

 National Financial Relief is a legitimate, reputable company dedicated to helping clients address overwhelming debt.
-We’re A rated by the BBB, and our team of debt arbitrators are certified through the IAPDA (International Association of Professional Debt Arbitrators).
+We’re an A+ rated by the BBB, and our team of debt arbitrators are certified through the IAPDA (International Association of Professional Debt Arbitrators).
 Furthermore, we are accredited by the AFCC (American Fair Credit Council), the leading association of professional consumer credit advocates.
 Who supports consumers struggling with overwhelming credit and debt problems.
 For us to work effectively with creditors on behalf of clients, trust and professionalism are paramount.
-Therefore, if you’re looking for a trusted partner to help you address your outstanding debts, National Debt Relief could be the right choice for you.
+Therefore, if you’re looking for a trusted partner to help you address your outstanding debts, National Financial Relief could be the right choice for you.

 You do.
 The bank account is set up in your name, and the money in the account is yours.
 We recommend keeping your funds in a new account, separate from your existing bank accounts because experience has shown this separation to dramatically increase the probability that you will succeed in the program.
 Freedom Debt Relief fees are deducted from this account on a debt-by-debt basis and only after each debt is settled, as indicated in the agreement you signed with us.
 But you still own the accumulated savings in the account.